~/ffmpeg.party

 4. Adjust X and Y offsets to position the crop region

-Anamorphic video (particularly in NTSC DV format) is stored at 720×480 or 720×540 pixels but displays at 4:3 (640×480) or 16:9 (854×480) depending on the pixel aspect ratio.
-When cropping this content, you need to account for the vertical squeeze factor.
+Anamorphic video (particularly NTSC DV) is stored at 720×480 or 720×540 pixels but displays at 4:3 (640×480) or 16:9 (854×480) depending on the pixel aspect ratio.
+When cropping, you need to account for the vertical squeeze.

 The "likely full filter" output includes bwdif deinterlacing (common for DV footage), the crop filter with adjustments, scaling back to 720×540, and setting the pixel aspect ratio to square (1:1) with setsar=1.